The Role of Bees and Honey

 Honey bees store up honey as a cache for colder months.
 Bees, under the right conditions, will produce far more honey than is needed for winter.
 This allows a beekeeper to harvest the excess.
 Bees store honey in wax honeycombs.
 In the case of domesticated beehives, these honeycombs are on removable frames so that honey can be harvested without damaging or destroying the colony.
 The real importance of honey bees is their service to ecology.
 Honey bees are the invaluable pollinator “workhorse” of fruit and vegetable agriculture and make possible one in three bites of food we consume by pollinating the flowers of the plants that grow our food.

-Condiment: by itself, you can put honey on bread, toast, biscuits, bagels, pancakes/waffles, or in yogurt and granola.
-You can even dig slices of apple in it.
-You can also use it to sweeten a smoothie, coffee, or tea.
+Condiment – enjoy honey on bread, toast, biscuits, bagels, pancakes/waffles, or in yogurt and granola.
+Dip slices of apple in honey, or use it to sweeten a smoothie, coffee, or tea.

-Cough Suppressant: use it to soothe a sore throat or help alleviate a persistent cough.
+Cough Suppressant – use it to soothe a sore throat or to help alleviate a persistent cough.
 In one study, honey was proven to be as effective as common, over-the-counter cough suppressants.

-Sugar Substitute: honey is sweeter than sugar, therefore it requires less to achieve the desired sweetness, though not all honey is the same and sweetness will vary.
+Sugar Substitute – honey is sweeter than sugar, therefore it requires less to achieve the desired sweetness.
 Use ½ to ¾ cup of honey to replace 1 cup of sugar.
 If baking, add ¼ tsp of baking soda for each cup of sugar replaced to keep the dough from being too wet.
 Honey will make your baked goods more moist and dense.
-Lower your oven temperature by 25°F to prevent browning.
+When using honey, lower your oven temperature by 25°F to prevent browning.

 Raw honey (unheated, unfiltered) tends to crystallize sooner than commercially-processed honey.
 To slow crystallization, store your honey at room temperature.
-Crystallized honey is delicious to eat, but is prone to ferment if not consumed quickly.
 Re-liquify your honey by gently warming the container in a hot water bath over low heat (do not boil water).